cap-js/docs/guides/deployment/late-cut-microservices.md

 # Late-Cut Microservices

 Microservices have been attributed with a multitude of benefits like
-- granular scalability
+- granular scalability,
-- deployment agility
+- deployment agility,
-- distributed development
+- distributed development, and so on.
-- etc.

 While these benefits exist, they are accompanied by complexity and performance losses.
 True microservices each constitute their own deployment unit with their own database.